hanchiu/chiulab/_pages/join.md

 Description:
 ======
-The Department of Epidemiology at Brown University School of Public Health and the Chiu Lab are seeking a full-time research assistant with strong administrative and programming skills to join the research team focused on causal inference methods for pregnancy and cardiovascular health.
+The Department of Epidemiology at Brown University School of Public Health and the Chiu Lab are seeking a full-time postdoctoral fellow with strong administrative and programming skills to join the research team focused on causal inference methods for pregnancy and cardiovascular health.

 Requirements:
 ======